The controversial History Channel series Ancient Aliens seems to be winding down after four seasons (the fourth has been airing on H2).

-It made an Internet star out of Giorgio Tsoukalos, who cannily drew fire with his outrageous look and milked his notoriety to the hilt.
+It made a star out of Giorgio Tsoukalos, who made his haircut and spray tan an internet meme all its own.
 It gave a lot of hard-working researchers like Nick Redfern and Filip Coppens some well-deserved exposure and concentrated on the countles anomalies that skeptics wish would just go the hell away, since the laws of physics make a mockery of the Establishment's science fiction theories of how so many megalithic structures were constructed.

 As I've documented here, every major sci-fi franchise is based on the theory, including this summer's entry in the Alien series, Prometheus.
 Alex Jones recently unleashed a rant on how Prometheus was part of some eugenics program or something, but the Dominionist puppet strings are showing more and more every time that guy opens his mouth.